Close Menu

 It’s really your choice, and you can try different things to see what works best for you.

 If you are starting to save money like me.
 Remember that you don’t need to be perfect.
 You just need to start.
+Save ₹500 or ₹1,000 every month.
+That is a good start.
+Saving a small amount is better than saving nothing.
+It’s like brushing your teeth.
+You do it every day.
+Slowly, it becomes a habit.
+Saving works the same way.

 I am still learning.
 I make mistakes.
 But I wanted to share my story with you.
 I hope it helps you start your money-saving journey.